Simon Peter

 Prayer

-Blessed are you, LORD our God, King of the universe, who inspired Simon Peter, first among the apostles, to confess Jesus as Messiah and Son of the living God: Keep your church steadfast upon the rock of this faith, that in unity and peace, we may proclaim the one truth and follow the one Lord, our Savior Jesus the Messiah; who lives and reigns with you and the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of heaven and earth!
+You inspired Peter, the first among the apostles, to confess Jesus as the Messiah and the Son of the living God.
+Keep your church firm upon this rock of faith, so that we may stand united in peace and love.
+Through Jesus Christ our Lord.
 Amen.

 Bibliography

-Bockmuehl, Markus N. A. The Remembered Peter: In Ancient Reception and Modern Debate.
-Tübingen, Ger: Mohr Siebeck, 2010.
+Bockmuehl, Markus.
+The Remembered Peter: In Ancient Reception and Modern Debate.
+Tübingen, Germany: Mohr Siebeck, 2010.

-Bond, Helen K., and Larry Hurtado, eds.
+Bond, Helen K., and Larry W. Hurtado, eds.
 Peter in Early Christianity.
 Grand Rapids: Eerdmans, 2015.

 Evans, Craig A. Matthew.
 New Cambridge Bible Commentary.
-New York: Cambridge Univ.
-Press, 2012.
+New York: Cambridge University Press, 2012.

-Pfister, Samuel.
+Pfister, Samuel DeWitt.
 "Where Is Biblical Bethsaida?"
-Washington, DC: Biblical Archaeology Society, 2022. https://www.biblicalarchaeology.org/daily/biblical-sites-places/biblical-archaeology-sites/where-is-biblical-bethsaida.
+Biblical Archaeology Society.
+November 7, 2024. link.

 Wright, N. T., and Michael F. Bird.
 The New Testament in Its World: An Introduction to the History, Literature, and Theology of the First Christians.
 Grand Rapids: Zondervan, 2019.